josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/😳_institutional_embarrassment_dynamics.md

 ---

 ## 🏮 Footer
-*Institutional Embarrassment Dynamics* describes the emotional mechanics behind organisational hesitation and delay.
+*😳 Institutional Embarrassment Dynamics* describes the emotional mechanics behind organisational hesitation and delay.
 It reframes embarrassment as a structural force — predictable, temporary, and resolvable.

-_Last updated: 2025-11-14_
+_Last updated: 2025-12-12_